Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 OrderStatusChanged event with "status" = Status.REJECTED and "code" = rejectReason Event though the new order is rejected, the cancel operation still holds.
-For example, you try to C/R list 5 orders, the very first, Order1 gets canceled and at the time of new order entry for Order1.1, it may get rejected because of type2=PO and it will match an active order.
+For example, you try to C/R list 5 orders, the very first, Order1 gets canceled and at the time of new order entry for Order1.1, it may get rejected because of type2=PO as it will match an active order.
 Order1 is still canceled.
 Order1.1 gets a REJECT with "T-T2PO-01".
 The event will have your clientOrderId, but no orderId will be assigned to the order as it will not be added to the blockchain. \
 Order rejects will only be raised if called from this function.
 Single orders entered using addOrder